JishnuS420/CSP-tri1/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path
+    - Path - a
-    - Route
+    - Route = e
-    - Computer System
+    - Computer System - b
-    - Computer Device
+    - Computer Device - c
-    - Bandwidth
+    - Bandwidth - d
-    - Computer Network
+    - Computer Network - f

 > Watch/review College Board Daily Video 4.1.2

 - Complete True of False Questions
+1. True, because open protocols enable greater freedom in sharing information across the internet
+2. False, because the IETF establishes internet standards but does not restrict access to the internet by manufacturers or individuals
+3. False, because the availability of MAC addresses is determined during file transfer, leading to different routes for transmission
+4. True, because Internet Protocol and other protocols establish specific behaviors within the system through agreed-upon rules
+5. False, because although UDP can provide faster transfer speeds, it does not guarantee consistent transfer success
+6. False, because the World Wide Web is not the internet but functions by linking individual web pages
+7. True, because HTTP is the protocol utilized by the World Wide Web to present website pages

 - Essential Knowledge
-    - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.
+    - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprietary) communication protocols.
     - Access to the internet depends on the ability to connect a computing device to an internet connected device.
     - A protocol is an agreed-upon set of rules that specify the behavior of a system.
     - The protocols used in the internet are open, which allows users to easily connect additional computing devices to the internet.